-The InetAddressType textual convention SHOULD NOT be subtyped in object type definitions to support future extensions.
-It

-MAY be subtyped in compliance statements in order to require only a subset of these address types for a compliant implementation."
-INTEGER { SYNTAX unknown(0), ipv4(1), -- these named numbers are aligned ipv6(2), -- with AddressFamilyNumbers from -- IANA-ADDRESS-FAMILY-NUMBERS-MIB dns(16) } InetAddress ::= TEXTUAL-CONVENTION STATUS current DESCRIPTION "Denotes a generic Internet address.
+To support future extensions, the InetAddressType textual convention SHOULD NOT be sub-typed in object type definitions.
+It MAY be sub-typed in compliance statements in order to require only a subset of these address types for a compliant implementation.

+Implementations must ensure that InetAddressType objects

+and any dependent objects (e.g. InetAddress objects) are consistent.
+An inconsistentValue error must be generated if an attempt to change an InetAddressType object would, for example, lead to an undefined InetAddress value.
+In particular, InetAddressType/InetAddress pairs must be changed together if the address type changes (e.g. from ipv6(2) to ipv4(1))."

+"Denotes a generic Internet address.

 An InetAddress value is always interpreted within the context of an InetAddressType value.
-The InetAddressType object which defines the context must be registered immediately before the object which uses the InetAddress textual convention.
-In other words, the object identifiers for the InetAddressType object and the InetAddress object MUST have the same length and the last sub-identifier of the InetAddressType object MUST be 1 less than the last sub-identifier of the InetAddress object.
+Every usage of the InetAddress textual convention is required to specify the InetAddressType object which provides the context.
+It is suggested that the InetAddressType object is logically registered before the object(s) which use the InetAddress textual convention if they appear in the same logical row.

+The value of an InetAddress object must always be consistent with the value of the associated InetAddressType object.
+Attempts to set an InetAddress object to a value which is inconsistent with the associated InetAddressType must fail with an inconsistentValue error.

 When this textual convention is used as the syntax of an index object, there may be issues with the limit of 128 sub-identifiers specified in SMIv2, STD 58.
-In this case, the OBJECT-TYPE declaration MUST include a 'SIZE' clause to limit the number of potential instance sub-identifiers."
-OCTET STRING (SIZE (0..255)) SYNTAX InetAddressIPv4 ::= TEXTUAL-CONVENTION DISPLAY-HINT "1d.1d.1d.1d" STATUS current DESCRIPTION "Represents an IPv4 network address: octets contents encoding 1-4 IP address network-byte order The corresponding InetAddressType value is ipv4(1)."
-SYNTAX OCTET STRING (SIZE (4)) InetAddressIPv6 ::= TEXTUAL-CONVENTION DISPLAY-HINT "2x:2x:2x:2x:2x:2x:2x:2x%4d" STATUS current DESCRIPTION Daniele, et al. Standards Track [Page 6] "Represents an IPv6 network address:
+In this case, the object definition MUST include a 'SIZE' clause to limit the number of potential instance sub-identifiers."

+'''

+SYNTAX OCTET STRING (SIZE (0..255))

+'''

+"Represents an IPv4 network address:

+octets contents encoding

+IPv4 address 1 - 4network-byte order

+The corresponding InetAddressType value is ipv4(1).

+This textual convention SHOULD NOT be used directly in object definitions since it restricts addresses to a specific format.
+However, if it is used, it MAY be used either on its own or in conjunction with InetAddressType as a pair."

+OCTET STRING (SIZE (4))

+InetAddressIPv6 ::= TEXTUAL-CONVENTION

+DISPLAY-HINT "2x:2x:2x:2x:2x:2x:2x:2x"

+"Represents an IPv6 network address:

+octets contents encoding

+1-16 IPv6 address network-byte order